Dutch Golden Age: Married women and mothers

 Dutch writers, such as Jacob Cats, held the prevailing public opinion concerning marriage.
 He and other cultural authorities were influenced by Calvinist ideals that stressed an equality between husband and wife, considered companionship a primary reason for marriage, and regarded procreation as a mere consequence of that companionship.
 However, non-egalitarian ideas still existed regarding women as the weaker sex, and the image of the turtle was commonly used to express the separate spheres and strengths of both genders.
 In addition to supervising maids, cooking, cleaning, and prating needlework, women were also encouraged to maintain some financial control over domestic affairs, such as going to market and buying their own food.

 Maternity and motherhood were highly valued in Dutch culture.
 Mothers were encouraged to breastfeed their children, as using a wet nurse would prevent a bond from forming between mother and child.
 The Dutch believed that a mother's milk came from the blood originally in her womb and that feeding the infant such substances would also reap physiological and health related benefits.
 Seventeenth-century Dutch society dictated that children should first begin to learn religion at home.
 Therefore, along with their husbands, women used family meal times to discuss religious topics and to focus on prayer.

 Old women and widows

-Seventeenth-century Dutch culture maintained contradictory attitudes regarding the elderly, in particular, elderly women.
+17th-century Dutch culture maintained contradictory attitudes regarding the elderly, in particular, elderly women.
 Some Dutch writers idealized old age as a poetic transition from life to death.
 Others regarded aging as an illness in which one is gradually deteriorating until they reach their final destination, while some lauded the elderly as wise and people who deserve the highest forms of respect.
 However, treatises on behaviour for elderly women and widows stressed not necessarily their inherent wisdom, but that they should maintain piety, practice moderation, and live a relatively secluded life.
 Unlike other European artistic traditions, Dutch art rarely depicts elderly women as disgusting or grotesque creatures, but rather they are idolized as figures of piety and purity whom the younger generations of women can look up to.